jecutter/Emotify_Insight_Project/README.md

 *Creating an Emotional Backdrop to Meet Your Musical Needs*

-This repository holds the code used for model building and development.
+This repository holds the code used for model building and development of my Insight project: Emotify!

 For details and code for the deployment of the actual Streamlit application, see [this repo](https://github.com/jecutter/Emotify_App).